Lectures

 Japanese architectural technology and design

--Comparison with China and Korea -
+-Comparison with China and South Korea -

 Date and time: Sunday, January 25 13:30 to 15:00

-Lecturer: Keisuke Fujii
+Instructor: Keisuke Fujii

-The first topic is Museum Architecture, the finest.
-Speaking of the finest architecture, it is said that in China and Korea, it is said that in Japan, after the 12th century, religious architecture occupies the highest position in place of the palace.
+The first topic is the finest Museum Architecture.
+Speaking of the finest architecture, it is said that in China and Korea, but in Japan, religious architecture became the highest position in place of the palace since the 12th century.

-In the lecture, several hypotheses, such as the job of a craftsman, were presented as circumstances unique to Japan.
-For example, the work of creating delicate ceilings like slides was not divided as a professional in Japan, so the accuracy of the architecture itself may have increased.
+In the lecture, several hypotheses, such as the job of craftsmen, were presented as specific circumstances unique to Japan.
+For example, it is said that the work of creating delicate ceilings like slides was not divided as a function in Japan, so the accuracy of the architecture itself has increased.

 Copyright 2014 TAKENAKA CARPENTRY TOOLS MUSEUM.
 All rights reserved.